practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 $
 ```

-I was still missing some packages, which I installed like this, and further ignored above warnings (for those packages in their newest form anyway):
+I was still missing some packages, which I installed like this, and further ignored above warnings ("The following packages have unmet dependencies:") for those packages installed in their newest form on my system anyway:

 ```
 $ sudo apt install libtool libtool-bin swig